dward2/BME547/Assignments/DictionaryAssignment/README.md

 ### Program Specifications
 * Read in the data from this text file.
-* From the TSH results from each patient, diagnose whether the patient has
+* From the TSH results from each patient, diagnose whether the patient has:
   + "hyperthyroidism" as defined by any of their tests results being less than 1.0,
-  + "hypothyroidism" as defined bgy any of their test results being greater than 4.0, or
+  + "hypothyroidism" as defined by any of their test results being greater than 4.0, or
   + "normal thyroid function" as defined by all of their test results being between 1.0 and 4.0, inclusive.
-  + No single patient will test results both above 4.0 and below 1.0.
+  + No single patient will have test results both above 4.0 and below 1.0, hence will only meet one of the diagnoses above.
 * For each patient, create an output file named "FirstName-LastName.json".
 The file should contain the following information in JSON format:
   + First Name